DuckTales (1987 TV series): International (Region 2)

-In the United Kingdom, Disney released one Region 2 volume in 2007, titled DuckTales First Collection.
+In the United Kingdom and Europe, Disney released one Region 2 volume in 2007, titled DuckTales First Collection.
 Despite the set being similar to the North American version, the DVD contained only 20 episodes, while having 5 language tracks: English, French, German, Spanish and Italian.
 Other regional versions were distributed to other countries, but only going up to episode #20.
 On November 12, 2012, the UK received two further releases of Collection 2 and Collection 3, being a Region version of the 2nd and 3rd volumes from North America.
-Unlike the first release, these 3-disc sets include a Disney’s FastPlay mode, and only four language tracks: English, Dutch, German and French, but subtitles have not been added.
+Unlike the first release, these 3-disc sets include a Disney's FastPlay mode, and only four language tracks: English, Dutch, German and French, but subtitles have not been added.
+The packaging is adjusted regionally (artwork, language, age certification stamps), but all sets appear to contain identical content.

-There are currently no plans to release the rest of the series, or the seven episodes missing between the first two sets.